About me

 Painting at the Animal Rights March 2019

 Now, imagination is not a valid instrument for gaining knowledge.
-We have waved goodbye to arm-chair philosophy (with or without a pencil in hand) as an epistemic method a long time ago.
-To attain knowledge of the world, we have to go out there and see and experience ourselves, and learn from those who did before us.
+We have waved goodbye to arm-chair philosophy as an epistemic method a long time ago.
+To attain knowledge of the world, we have to go out there, see and experience for ourselves, and learn from those who did before us.
 That is how I ended up in university, to study animals’ minds and lives.

 Chasing monkeys

 I did my undergraduate at the University of Amsterdam, where I studied Psychology, with a major in Social Psychology.
 It was fascinating to learn what drives humans in how they behave, think and feel, and I loved every bit of my study.
-Yet the absence of other animals in psychological theory and practice struck me.
-Other animals also had experiences, brains and behaviour – why were they left out of the equation?
-I devoted as much coursework as I could on nonhuman animal minds and behaviour, and wrote my bachelor thesis on empathy in different primate taxa.
+Yet, the absence of other animals in psychological theory and practice during my education struck me.
+Other animals also had experiences, brains and behaviour – where were they?
+I devoted as much coursework as I could on the psychology of nonhuman animals, and wrote my bachelor thesis on empathy in different primate taxa.
 The Honours program made me fall in love with philosophy of mind, and for a good while I was obsessed with finding a solution to the Hard Problem of consciousness.
-I didn’t find it, and my current thoughts on the matter (pun intended) is that we humans lack the cognitive capacity to understand how neural processes create a consciousness experience, like a cat lacks the cognitive capacity to understand algebra.
-But please do falsify this idea.
+I didn’t find it, obviously, and my current thought on the matter (pun intended) is that we humans lack the cognitive capacity to understand how neural processes create a consciousness experience–much like a cat lacks the cognitive capacity to understand algebra.
+But please, someone, do falsify this idea.

-After I graduated I wanted to put my knowledge to practice.
-I worked a short time for World Animal Protection and was very fortunate to receive a grant to work with the Himalayan Langur Project, to create an educational magazine and assist in research on the Himalayan gray langur (Semnopithecus ajax) in the Indian highlands.
+Since no one in my extended family went to university, a PhD was not on my radar when I graduated.
 In the years that followed, I became a freelance writer and illustrator, and worked with various animal welfare and nature conservation NGO’s around the globe.
-In my spare time I launched Vegan Monkey, a blog to inspire people to go vegan, and founded a little vegan clothing company to help vegans inspire others to go vegan.
-The articles and recipes still exist on my website today – do try out the avotella.
+In my spare time I launched Vegan Monkey, a blog to inspire people to go vegan, and I founded a small vegan clothing company to help spread the word (clothing makes you a walking billboard if you want to).
+The articles and recipes still exist on my website today.
+I highly recommend the avotella.

 Animal ethics and the Anthropocene

-Besides my passion for knowing animals, I also feel it is my duty to help protect their rights, lives and habitats.
-Animals are conscious, sentient beings, with lives and minds of their own.
-They have interests, agency and intrinsic value, and therefore moral standing and rights.
-Sadly, humanity at large doesn’t recognise or acknowledge these givens.
-We use, abuse and kill animals, often for nothing more than our own petty pleasures and conveniences.
-Anthropocentrism, speciesism and human privilege are the root cause of the suffering of millions of animals each day.
+In a perfect world, I’d study primates and call it a life.
+But we’re not living in a perfect world–far from it.
+In the reality of the Anthropocene, wild animals’ homes and communities are violently destroyed.
+Besides my passion for knowing animals, I also feel it is my duty to help protect their rights, lives, and habitats.
+Animals are conscious, sentient beings with interests, agency and intrinsic value, and therefore moral standing and rights.
+Sadly, humanity at large doesn’t fully recognise or acknowledge these givens.
+We use, abuse and kill animals, often for nothing more than our own pleasures and conveniences.
+Anthropocentrism, speciesism, and human privilege are the root causes of the suffering of millions of animals each day.
 To me, it’s not more than logical and compassionate to help change this.

 Get in touch

-You can reach me by email me at brendadegroot [at] ucla [dot] edu.
+You can reach me by email at brendadegroot [at] ucla [dot] edu.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.